 Lybrate.com has top trusted General Physicians from across India.
-You will find General Physicians with more than 26 years of experience on Lybrate.com.
+You will find General Physicians with more than 28 years of experience on Lybrate.com.
 You can find General Physicians online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Rajiv Gupta

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment